A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Introduction

-We have not striven for most general technical assumptions, but rather have tried to keep the proofs light and self-contained.
-However, we believe that several assumptions can most likely be relaxed. \begin{itemize} \item First, the moment assumption can be probably relaxed using methods of \cite{BPR20}. \item Also, although using spherical harmonics is key in our proofs, one could make this work for other reasonable domains, e.g. with smooth boundary.
-This follows rather directly from our techniques if the domain Markov property is assumed for both the domain shape and balls, but probably variations of this are also possible. \item We use the same form of domain Markov property (DMP) as in \cite{BPR18}, but only for balls.
+\begin{itemize} \item In fact, a similar characterisation holds also in $d = 1$ with basically the same proof.
+In this case one would just work directly in the space of continuous functions, and state the zero boundary condition pointwise. \item We believe that the moment assumption can be probably relaxed using methods of \cite{BPR20}. \item Although using spherical harmonics is key in our proofs, one can also adapt the method to work for other reasonable domains, e.g. when one considers boxes instead of spheres both as the original domain and for the DMP. {Indeed, in this case one can still make sense of spherical harmonics defined on the boundary of the box, defined with respect to harmonic measure on the boundary as seen from the centre of the box.
+A characterisation of harmonic functions using such ``box averages'' will then give the required harmonicity for the covariance in the first part of the proof and everything in the second part will work the same way.
+More generally, a similar strategy ought to work for smooth convex domains, where there is a point of homothety inside the domain.
+The proof would, however, become more technical, and hence is not pursued here.} \item We use the same form of domain Markov property (DMP) as in \cite{BPR18}, but only for balls.
 The DMP plays a key role in our argument - it is used both in showing that the covariance kernel is harmonic off the diagonal, and in proving Gaussianity.
-It seems difficult to relax the harmonicity condition for the boundary data extension in the current approach, but it would be very interesting to determine if this is possible.
-On the other hand, as in the case of Brownian motion, one could easily envisage replacing the condition of having an exact (scaled) copy of the field with a more relaxed, martingale type of condition. \item It might seem a bit surprising that we are not using rotational invariance, however, the reason is that the DMP already implies rather easily that the covariance is a harmonic function and this is a very strong property.
-The exact scaling could similarly be relaxed, at least to some extent. \item Finally, let us comment on the exact form of the zero boundary condition.
+With the current approach it seems difficult to relax the harmonicity condition for the extension of the boundary data, but it would be very interesting to determine if this is possible. \item On the other hand, one can easily envisage replacing the condition of having an exact (scaled) copy of the field in the DMP with a more relaxed, martingale type of condition. {Namely, we could ask that $h^{\B}$ inside any sub-ball $a+r\B\subset \B$, can be decomposed as the independent sum of an a.s.\ harmonic function, and a random Schwartz distribution that has mean zero when tested against any test function}, {with some conditions on the second moment}.
+Indeed, this is known to suffice in the case of Brownian motion.
+We believe that our proof would adapt, as long as we imposed certain growth conditions for the variance of averages around a point, and certain homogeneity conditions. {For the sake of keeping things simple and short, we will not pursue this direction here.} \item It might seem a bit surprising that we are not using rotational invariance.
+However, the reason is that the DMP already implies rather easily that the covariance is a harmonic function, and this is a very strong property. \item {Rather than assuming that $h$ is almost surely a Schwartz distribution, we could instead assume that: (1) $((h^\D,f))_{f \in C_c^\infty(\R^d)}$ is linear in $f$, and (2) the covariance $K_2(f,g):=\E((h^\D,f)(h^\D,g))$, is a continuous bilinear form on $C_c^\infty(\R^d)$\footnote{{with respect to the usual topology on $C_c^\infty(\R^d)$ in which $f_n\to f$ iff all derivatives of $f_n$ converge to the corresponding derivative of $f$, uniformly on the closure of ${\mathrm{supp}(f)}$}}.
+Indeed, we will use linearity of the process $(h^{\D},f)$ repeatedly, but will only use the fact that $f\mapsto (h^{\D},f)$ is a Schwarz distribution for justifying \eqref{K2limoutside} below, which would actually follow more directly had we assumed (2).} \item Finally, let us comment on the exact form of the zero boundary condition.
 In \cite{BPR18} this convergence was only asked for rotationally symmetric functions.
-We need the slightly generalised form (that is implied for example by conformal invariance and the rotationally invariant form) basically in two places: to determine that the covariance is the Green's kernel and to obtain the uniqueness of the domain Markov property.
-Notice that our condition is still less restricting than asking zero boundary conditions locally. \end{itemize}
+We need the slightly generalised form (that is implied for example by conformal invariance and the rotationally invariant form) in only two places: to determine that the covariance is the Green's kernel and to obtain the uniqueness of the domain Markov property.
+Notice that for pointwise defined functions our condition is weaker than the usual pointwise zero boundary condition. \end{itemize}